viam-labs/roboflow-vision/README.md

 This module implements the [rdk vision API](https://github.com/rdk/vision-api) in a viam-labs:vision:roboflow model.

-This model leverages the [Roboflow python](https://github.com/roboflow/roboflow-python) library to allow for object detection and classification from [Roboflow](https://app.roboflow.com/) models.
+This model leverages the [Roboflow python](https://github.com/roboflow/roboflow-python) library to allow for object detection and classification from [Roboflow Universe](https://universe.roboflow.com/) models.

-Roboflow models can be used either remotely (via Roboflow APIs) or locally (automatically downloaded from [Roboflow](https://app.roboflow.com/)).
+[Roboflow](https://roboflow.com/) models can be used either remotely (via Roboflow APIs) or locally (automatically downloaded from Roboflow).

 ## Prerequisites